Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 Inside, the Chiostro del Bramante is a beautiful Renaissance courtyard, today hosting an exhibit space where you can usually catch an interesting show.

-Just upstairs from the cloister is the café.
+Just upstairs from the cloister is one of the loveliest coffee shops in Rome.

 The best part is just the beautiful ambiance, not to mention the Raphael paintings in the church below.